■ Beethoven gala at Hitotsubashi University

-Yoshio has been a prize winner of major international piano competitions, such as the Nordic Piano Competition in Malmö, International Russian Music Piano Competition, Minoru Nojima Yokosuka Piano Competition, Alemdar Karamanov Youth Pianists International Competition, and Rome-2003 International Piano Competition, and most recently - 2013 Almaty International Piano Competition.
-In June 2013, Yoshio became a semi-finalist of the 5th Sendai International Music Competition and was awarded the audience prize.
+Yoshio has been a prize winner of major international piano competitions, such as the Nordic Piano Competition in Malmö, Almaty International Piano Competition, International Russian Music Piano Competition in San Jose CA, and Minoru Nojima Yokosuka Piano Competition.
+In June 2013, Yoshio became a semi‐finalist of the 5th Sendai International Music Competition and was awarded the audience prize.

-Yoshio has performed extensively as soloist with orchestras and chamber ensembles, including the Japan Philharmonic at Suntory Hall (Tokyo), Tokyo Symphony, Central Aichi Symphony, Geidai Philharmonia, Lund City Orchestra, City of Bishkek Grand Symphony Orchestra, Russian National Tchaikovsky String Quartet, and Vienna Rasumofsky Quartet.
-To date, Yoshio had the privilege of working with such distinguished conductors as Alexander Lazarev, Kazuki Yamada, Naoto Otomo, and Masahiko Enkoji.
+Yoshio has performed extensively as soloist with orchestras and chamber ensembles, including the Japan Philharmonic at Suntory Hall (Tokyo), Tokyo Symphony, Central Aichi Symphony, Geidai Philharmonia, Lund City Orchestra, City of Bishkek Grand Symphony Orchestra, Russian National Tchaikovsky String Quartet, and Vienna Rasumofsky Quartet, working with distinguished conductors Alexander Lazarev, David Geringas, Kazuki Yamada, Naoto Otomo and Masahiko Enkoji among others.

-He has presented recitals across Japan and the United States, United Kingdom, Russia, and the CIS.
-Yoshio has also performed at music festivals, including Grachtenfestival (Amsterdam), Red Square Festival and Spring in Russia (Moscow), and Washington International Piano Festival.
+He has presented recitals across Japan and the United States, United Kingdom (Royal Festival Hall, Purcell Room, St Martin‐in‐the‐Fields), Russia, Central Asia, and the Middle East.
+Yoshio has also performed at music festivals, including the Tokyo Spring Festival, Grachtenfestival (Amsterdam), Red Square Festival and Spring in Russia (Moscow), and Washington International Piano Festival.
 In 2012, Yoshio was named Chanel Pygmalion Days Artist and participated in the prestigious Pygmalion Days Concert Series, organised by Chanel K. K. at Nexus Hall, Tokyo.

 In addition to performing, Yoshio works as the artistic director of Renaissance Projects Worldwide Concert Series organised in partnership with pianist Toshihiro Kaneshige, as well as an independent concert producer: among his projects are regular outreach tours to north‐eastern region of Japan, worst affected by the March 2011 Higashi‐Nihon Earthquake and Tsunami.